 - Costs associated with providing food and other vital support

 We particularly want to thank East Sussex County Council and West Sussex County Council for the substantial contributions that they have made to the third phase of the fund.
 Thank you too to the National Emergencies Trust and many local donors for making the continuation of this fund possible.

-Applications should be submitted on our Sussex Crisis Fund application form.
-Applications will be assessed on a rolling deadline basis, with decisions expected within three – four weeks of submission.
-Please read the full criteria before applying.
-You may apply to this phase of the Sussex Crisis Fund, alongside any current application you may have made to our general grants round.
+Applications were submitted on our Sussex Crisis Fund application form.
+Applications were assessed on a rolling deadline basis, with decisions expected within three – four weeks of submission.
+You can read the fund’s full criteria here.
+We welcomed applications to this phase of the Sussex Crisis Fund alongside current applications made to our general grants round.